dEhiN/SD-Training-Master/online-platforms/coursera/ibm/getting-started-with-git-and-github/module-3-final-project/README.md

-# Getting Started with Git and GitHub
+# Getting Started with Git and GitHub -- Final Project

-# Purpose
+## Purpose

-This is a forked repo created for the 3rd course of the _IBM Full Stack Software Developer_ program on Coursera.
+This is for the IBM "Getting Started with Git and GitHub" course on Coursera and specifically for the Module 3 > Final Project.
+It is a forked repo and the course is the 3rd course of the _IBM Full Stack Software Developer_ program on Coursera.

 ## Simple Interest Calculator